VIC.GOV.AU | Policy and Advisory Library

 Corporate staff are also responsible for ensuring that contractors engaged directly by corporate staff on behalf of the department conform to contractor safety management requirements and have established appropriate safety processes and capabilities.

-To assist principals to meet this requirement, corporate staff provide a web based OHSMS, a telephone support line, and on-site support from consultants and/or regional based support staff.
+To assist principals to meet this requirement, corporate staff provide OHS policies on the Policy and Advisory Library (the OHSMS), a telephone support line (OHS Advisory Service), and on-site support from consultants and/or regional based support staff (for example, OHS Services Program).

 Principal